 For a definition of ICANN's geographic regions see https://meetings.icann.org/en/regions.

-The At-Large Community provides a mechanism for individual user participation in ICANN and ensures that the interests and needs of Internet users are duly considered in ICANN discussions and decisions.
-Individual users may be consumers, registrants, non-for-profit or profit or business users but the key term is that they are 'individuals'.
-Users typically participate through user organizations called At-Large Structures (ALS), or as individual members, all of which are grouped into Regional At Large Organizations (RALOs).
+The At-Large Community provides a mechanism for individual user participation in ICANN and ensures that the interests and needs of individual Internet users are duly considered in ICANN discussions and decisions.
+Individual users may be consumers, registrants, non-for-profit or profit or business users but the key term is that they are 'individuals'; and the At-Large Community are concerned with aspect of use of the Internet, not the category of users At-Large Community members typically participate through user organizations called At-Large Structures (ALS), or as individual members, whether affiliated or unaffiliated to an ALS, all of which are grouped into five Regional At Large Organizations (RALOs).
 The ALAC is the entity that oversees all of this and is the formal voice of the At-Large Community within ICANN.
 ALAC members, like members of other ICANN Advisory Committees, receive no compensation for their services as Committee members.
 The Board may, however, authorize the reimbursement of the actual and necessary expenses incurred by Advisory Committee members performing their duties as Advisory Committee members.
 (Bylaws Article 12, Section 12.6.)

 The NomCom will use the Criteria for Selection of ICANN Directors (see above) in choosing selectees for ALAC.
 ALAC members are expected to support the ICANN mission and the implementation of the ICANN Core Values.
 The NomCom will also take into account the following eligibility factors and additional considerations.